ahmadhassanch/editable_table/html/readme.txt

 	   - The distribution of cells below merged cells would divide equally

 	   - First start off by deleting the next cell

+	   - merging cells worked, but resizing is broken.
+	   - previously was using CSS resizing, now have to look into javascript resizing so that I have better control.
+But, I do suspect that might run into same problem.
+If I run into same problem, then will have to implement table myself probably